mpcq-network/mpcq-json-rpc-relay/tools/golang-example/README.md

-# Hedera Golang Example Project
+# MPCQ Golang Example Project

-This Hedera Golang Example Project offers boilerplate code for testing and deploying smart contracts via golang ethereum.
-It can be configured to communicate with both community-hosted and local ([Hedera Local Node](https://github.com/hashgraph/hedera-local-node)) instances of the [Hedera JSON RPC Relay](https://github.com/hiero-ledger/hiero-json-rpc-relay).
+This MPCQ Golang Example Project offers boilerplate code for testing and deploying smart contracts via golang ethereum.
+It can be configured to communicate with both community-hosted and local ([MPCQ Local Node](https://github.com/hashgraph/hedera-local-node)) instances of the [MPCQ JSON RPC Relay](https://github.com/hiero-ledger/hiero-json-rpc-relay).

 This project utilizes the ethereum/go-ethereum library to prepare the connection client.
 Please note that there are alternative libraries available for the Go language, such as ethrpc.